 Patients Value Programs that Integrate Medical and Substance Use Treatment

-The FAST PATH program was developed at Boston Medical Center to enhance the treatment of alcohol and other drug dependence.
-It was based at an infectious disease clinic serving an HIV-infected population and a primary care clinic where patients at risk for HIV were enrolled.
-Each patient received care from a multidisciplinary team consisting of a physician, a nurse, and an addiction counselor case manager.
-Services included: medication treatment with buprenorphine for opioid dependence, HIV risk-reduction counseling, individual and group counseling, and referral to additional substance use disorder services.
-Participants were interviewed 6 months after enrollment and a subset participated in focus groups.
-Qualitative analytic methods were used to identify key themes.
+The study team piloted a program at Boston Medical Center known as FAST PATH, in which patients received care from a multidisciplinary team consisting of a physician, a nurse and an addiction counselor case manager.
+Services included medication-assisted treatment with buprenorphine for opioid dependence, HIV risk-reduction counseling, individual and group counseling, and referral to additional substance use treatment.
+Participants were interviewed six months after enrollment, and a subset participated in focus groups.

 Dr. Alexander Walley of the BU School of Medicine headed the FAST PATH project.

 Findings from the study, led by Mari-Lynn Drainoni, an associate professor of health policy and management at BUSPH, indicate that patients “recognize the benefits of integrated care as increased convenience and efficiency of receiving medical care and treatment for substance use disorders in the same place,” the authors said.

 They said that while adding staff may be difficult under traditional models of care and insurance reimbursement, the integrated approach is consistent with principles in the Affordable Care Act, as well as the 2008 Mental Health Parity and Addiction Equity Act.
 They noted that HIV-infected people and substance abusers may be “marginalized” from other populations, with studies showing that they are less likely to use ambulatory care.